 An ever-changing field of battle

 The danger of the “past predicts the future” assumption should be obvious.
-Nevertheless, some fraud prevention companies pitch machine learning as a silver-bullet solution that requires little fraud expertise or human intervention.
+Nevertheless, some fraud prevention and chargeback prevention companies pitch machine learning as a silver-bullet solution that requires little fraud expertise or human intervention.

 Let’s make the exploitable weaknesses of machine-learning a bit more concrete.
 One machine-learned model, which was trained on massive image databases using cutting-edge algorithms, said with a high degree of confidence that this image is a King Penguin.